Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 This is because the heat delivered by the source to match the demand is dominant over the extra costs due to the heat losses in these cases.

 Next, we perform steady-state WANDA simulations for the same input parameters and the inner diameter as obtained with the optimizer routine.
-We compare those results with the optimizer results. :numref:`table_results_iso_classes_opt` depict the WANDA results for both cases for different insulation classes.
+We compare those results with the optimizer results. :numref:`table_results_iso_classes_opt` depicts the WANDA results for both cases for different insulation classes.

 .. unlogical errors: choosing a too high investment cost for the demand (0.02 or higher) leads to infeasible results.